RDP Attacks: Top Tips to Secure Your Business

 Account Lockout Policy

 Brute force RDP attacks require many login attempts.
-You can slow these attacks by setting up policies which lock users out after a certain number of failed login attempts.
+You can slow these attacks by setting up policies that lock users out after a certain number of failed login attempts.

 Back up your data